MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2environment.md

 #### add_NewBrowserVersionAvailable

-Add an event handler for the NewBrowserVersionAvailable event.
+Add an event handler for the `NewBrowserVersionAvailable` event.

 > public HRESULT [add_NewBrowserVersionAvailable](#add_newbrowserversionavailable)([ICoreWebView2NewBrowserVersionAvailableEventHandler](icorewebview2newbrowserversionavailableeventhandler.md) * eventHandler, EventRegistrationToken * token)

-NewBrowserVersionAvailable fires when a newer version of the Edge browser is installed and available for use via WebView2.
+`NewBrowserVersionAvailable` runs when a newer version of the WebView2 Runtime is installed and available using WebView2.
 To use the newer version of the browser you must create a new environment and WebView.
-This event will only be fired for new version from the same Edge channel that the code is running from.
-When not running with installed Edge, no event will be fired.
+The event only runs for new version from the same WebView2 Runtime from which the code is running.
+When not running with installed WebView2 Runtime, no event is run.

-Because a user data folder can only be used by one browser process at a time, if you want to use the same user data folder in the WebViews using the new version of the browser, you must close the environment and WebViews that are using the older version of the browser first.
+Because a user data folder is only able to be used by one browser process at a time, if you want to use the same user data folder in the WebView using the new version of the browser, you must close the environment and instance of WebView that are using the older version of the browser first.
 Or simply prompt the user to restart the app.

 ```cpp
     // After the environment is successfully created,